Contrasting Jefferson Security Bank (JFWV) and Its Rivals

 |2.34

-As a group, “Commercial banks, not elsewhere classified” companies have a potential upside of 98.01%.
-Given Jefferson Security Bank’s rivals higher possible upside, analysts clearly believe Jefferson Security Bank has less favorable growth aspects than its rivals.

-This table compares Jefferson Security Bank and its rivals’ net margins, return on equity and return on assets.
+This table compares Jefferson Security Bank and its peers gross revenue, earnings per share and valuation.

 |Jefferson Security Bank